 we hurried forward our preparations.
 It was on this day

 I decided finally that the crew for the James Caird should

 consist of Worsley,

 Crean, McNeish, McCarthy, Vincent, and myself.
-A storm
+A storm came

-across from west to east.
+west to east.
 This sight increased my anxiety to get away

 quickly.
 Winter was advancing, and soon the pack might close

 completely round the island and stay our departure for days

-or even for weeks, I did not think that ice would remain around Elephant Island
+or even for weeks, I did not think that ice would remain

-the end of our spit, but the sea was clear where the
+about the end of our spit, but the sea was clear where the

 boat would have to be launched.